smarthomeNG/plugins/knx/README.md

 You could specify one or more group addresses to monitor for changes.

 ### knx_init
-If you set this attribute, SmartHome.py sends a read request to specified group address at startup and set the value of the item to the response.
+If you set this attribute, SmartHomeNG sends a read request to specified group address at startup and set the value of the item to the response.
 It implies 'knx_listen'.

 ### knx_cache
-If you set this attribute, SmartHome.py tries to read the cached value for the group address.
+If you set this attribute, SmartHomeNG tries to read the cached value for the group address.
 If it fails it sends a read request to specified group address at startup and set the value of the item to the response.
 It implies 'knx_listen'.

 ### knx_reply